Cooperative learning instruction for elementary English language learners from collectivist influenced cultures in the American classroom

 The research question addressed is, what cooperative learning strategies will help meet the cultural needs of elementary school English Language Learners (ELLs) from collectivist influenced cultures?
 Most ELL students come from cultures that are more collectivist or group-oriented in nature than the American school systems in which they are a part of.
 The capstone explores cooperative learning and second language acquisition research findings, cooperative learning strategies compatible with collectivist influenced ELLs, a two week literature unit that implements the noted strategies, and the implications of using collectivism as an asset and learning tool in the classroom.

 Enloe, Serene, "Cooperative learning instruction for elementary English language learners from collectivist influenced cultures in the American classroom" (2010).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 792.

 This document is currently not available here.